Level/abstract-leveldown/README.md

 Close the store.
 The `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if closing failed for any reason.

 ### `db.get(key[, options], callback)`

+Get a value from the store by `key`.
+The `key` may not be `null`, `undefined`, a zero-length Buffer or zero-length string.
+Support of other types depends on the implementation.

+The optional `options` object may contain:

+* `asBuffer` _(boolean, default: `true`)_: Whether to return the `value` as a Buffer.
+If `false`, the returned type depends on the implementation.

+The `callback` function will be called with an `Error` if the operation failed for any reason.
+If successful the first argument will be `null` and the second argument will be the value.

 ### `db.put(key, value[, options], callback)`
 ### `db.del(key[, options], callback)`
 ### `db.batch(operations[, options], callback)`